Working for Provider Investigations

 Will I get trained on what to do?

 Yes!
 You will have lots of great training before you begin.
-You will have ongoing support from your co-workers and supervisor any time you need it.
+You will also have ongoing support from your co-workers and supervisor.

 Are there opportunities for career advancement?